Missed the first part of this series? Get caught up on everything you need to know about the exhibitor journey.

 - For the event to be a smooth and seamless experience.

 If show organizers can satisfy both of those needs, exhibitors will return.
-Exploring each of these needs further can help you understand the psyche and goals of your exhibitors — this knowledge will help you better address what they hope to achieve at a trade show.
+Exploring each of these needs further can help you understand the psyche and goals of your exhibitors so you can better address what they are looking to achieve at a trade show.

-Traditionally, many companies exhibit at certain events every year with little scrutiny given to whether the event was worth the cost and effort.
-Today, marketing departments are spread thin across multiple channels, prompting marketers to rethink how they spend their budgets and seek out opportunities that can demonstrate the most return.
+Traditionally, companies exhibiting at certain events every year was a given, with little scrutiny given to whether the event was worth the cost and effort.
+Today, marketing departments are spread thin across multiple channels, prompting them to rethink how they spend their budgets and looking for opportunities that can demonstrate the most return.

 At the very least, exhibitors want to make sure that if they spend part of their marketing budget on an event, the gains will be worth the cost.
 To that end, many exhibitors focus on getting as many leads as possible, through actions like gathering business cards or scanning badges.